Qassam rocket: Description

-Reaction
+Reactions

 Israeli

 The introduction of the Qassam rocket was unexpected by Israeli politicians and military experts, and reactions have been mixed.
 In 2006, the Israeli Ministry of Defense viewed the Qassams as "more a psychological than physical threat."
-A 2008 study found that over half of Sderot's residents have been hurt, either physically or psychologically by the use of Qassams.
-The Israel Defense Forces has reacted to the deployment of the Qassam rockets by deploying the Red Color early warning system in Sderot, Ashkelon and other potential targets placed at risk.
+A 2008 study found that over half of Sderot's residents have been hurt, either physically or psychologically, by the use of Qassams.
+The Israel Defense Forces has reacted to the deployment of the Qassam rockets by deploying the Red Color early warning system in Sderot, Ashkelon, and other potential targets placed at risk.
 The system consists of an advanced radar that detects rockets as they are being launched, and loudspeakers warn civilians to take cover between 15 and 45 seconds before impact in an attempt to minimize the threat posed by the rockets.
 A system called Iron Dome, designed to intercept the rockets before they can hit their targets, has been in use since March 2011.
-A system based on lasers (Nautilios) was researched in a joint Israeli-American project in the early 2000s, but was discontinued.
+A system based on lasers (Nautilus) was researched in a joint Israeli-American project in the early 2000s, but was discontinued.